Who’s buying ads in Super Bowl 2020

 Agencies: Wieden & Kennedy Portland

 Creative: The hummus brand released three teasers for its spot on Jan.
 23 starring “Real Housewives of New Jersey’s” Teresa Giudici and Caroline Manzo, T-Pain and former “RuPaul’s Drag Race” contestants Kim Chi and Miz Cracker.
+In all, there were 19 celebrities that appeared in Sabra’s ad, which encouraged dipping non-traditional items in hummus.

 Agencies: Wieden & Kennedy